An Improved Iterative Neural Network for High-Quality Image-Domain Material Decomposition in Dual-Energy CT: Results and Discussions

-Fig.~\ref{Fig:comp_xcat_decom} shows the \#3 material density images decomposed by direct matrix inversion, DECT-EP, DECT-ST, DCNN, and distinct cross-material BCD-Net.
+Figure~\ref{Fig:comp_xcat_decom} shows the \#1 material density images of direct matrix inversion, DECT-EP, DECT-ST, dCNN, BCD-Net-sCNN-lc, BCD-Net-sCNN-hc, BCD-Net-dCNN, and ground truth.
 DECT-EP reduces severe noise and artifacts in direct matrix inversion decompositions.
-DECT-ST and DCNN improve the image quality visually compared to DECT-EP, but still retain obvious artifacts.
-Compared to DECT-ST and DCNN, distinct cross-material BCD-Net further removes the noise and artifacts while improving the sharpness of edges in soft tissue.
+DECT-ST, dCNN, and BCD-Net-sCNN-lc significantly improve the image quality compared to DECT-EP, but still have some obvious artifacts.
+Compared to dCNN, BCD-Net-dCNN further reduces noise and artifacts and shows better recovery of the areas at the boundaries of water and bone; however, BCD-Net-dCNN still blurs soft-tissue regions.
+Compared to DECT-ST, dCNN, BCD-Net-sCNN-lc, and BCD-Net-dCNN, BCD-Net-sCNN-hc shows significantly better noise and artifacts reduction while improving the sharpness of edges in soft-tissue regions.
 These improvements are clearly noticeable in the zoom-ins of water images.
-We show the results of identical individual-material, identical cross-material, and distinct individual-material BCD-Nets in Fig.~\ref{fig:bcd_test3}.
-Another two test slices comparisons are included in \crefrange{fig:test1}{fig:test2}.
+Decomposed material images for another two test slices are included in \crefrange{fig:test2}{fig:test3}.

-Compared to the other methods, the proposed distinct cross-material BCD-Net significantly suppresses noise and artifacts, especially the areas at the boundaries of water and bone.
-Distinct cross-material BCD yet has limited performance in removing beam-hardening artifacts; the circles in left zoom-ins of Fig.~\ref{Fig:comp_xcat_decom} show beam-hardening artifacts on a bone region.
-Beam-hardening artifacts is an inherent problem of image-domain methods; it is challenging to completely remove them via image-domain MBID methods since they already exist in attenuation images.